IndrekKannel/Bosspad/README.md

 # Bosspad

 I designed a 9 key and 1 encoder macropad for the real bosses.
 It also has an OLED screen and is designed to be mouted on a vertical surface.
+I plan on using it as a button box for sim racing.
 It uses QMK firmware and supports VIA
 ![image](https://github.com/user-attachments/assets/7c111282-811b-4cff-9181-cdec293a3c83)